Tweedsmuir Park Lodge

 The Owl and The Fox Fisherman's Cabins are more basic with two bedrooms, one with a Queen bed and one with bunk beds and one bathroom.
 These have wonderful views but are a lot simpler than the other accommodations.

 All chalets and cabins have private bathrooms and most have gas stoves.
 There are no TVs or radios in the accommodation, however, WiFi is available throughout the lodge and in each guest chalet.

 Families are very welcome at the lodge and the experience lends itself well for slightly older children in particular.
-There are no specific children's programs or babysitting services available though.
+There are no specific children's programmes or babysitting services available though.